jwb4335/jwb4335.github.io/_pages/about.md

     </summary>

-    Managerial influence on the Board of Directors induces an agency problem in the design of executive compensation.
-I evaluate the role of shareholder voice in disciplining compensation practices by estimating a model of CEO compensation with non-binding shareholder approval votes (Say-on-Pay).
-The Board sets CEO pay and is biased towards a high wage; shareholders can fail the Say-on-Pay (SOP) and punish the Board for overpayment.
-Failed votes are perceived as costly by both the Board and shareholders: a cost of 2.06% (0.76%) of value for the Board (shareholders) is sufficient to match the data.
-SOP thus resembles a costly punishment mechanism and the disciplining effect on compensation increases firm value by 4.6% on average.
-Empirical evidence suggests the Board cost is a career and reputation concern for directors, and shareholders internalize a cost to dissenting from the Board on a prominent policy.
-I construct a counterfactual SOP mechanism which emulates giving a focal shareholder an advisory seat on the Board; this lowers the SOP failure rate, decreases wages and further increases firm value.
+    I estimate a model of CEO compensation with non-binding shareholder approval votes (Say-on-Pay).
+The Board sets pay and may be biased toward high pay; shareholders can fail the vote and punish the Board for overpayment.
+I estimate that failed votes are costly to both parties.
+Say-on-Pay resembles a costly punishment mechanism: its disciplining effect raises firm value by 2.2\% on average, despite only 7\% of votes failing.
+I analyze a counterfactual binding Say-on-Pay: vote failure fixes CEO pay to its previous level, which may not reflect current information about CEO skill.
+The vote failure rate falls, pay levels increase and firm value decreases.

     </details>
     <details open><summary>